 My poems have appeared or are forthcoming in Blackbird, Pleiades, The Gettysburg Review, Colorado Review, Smartish Pace, and elsewhere.
 I’ve been the recipient of a Walter E Dakin Fellowship to the Sewanee Writers’ Conference and grants from the Sustainable Arts Foundation and the New Jersey Council on the Arts.

 I teach at Stockton University, where I’m Assistant Professor of Writing and First Year Studies.
-I also lead community writing workshops and lifelong learning courses, most recently at the Cooper Street Writing Workshops at Rutgers-Camden and the Stockton Institute for Lifelong Learning.
-I’ll be leading a four-week workshop, Growing Your Poetry Manuscript, with Blue Stoop in Spring 2021 via zoom.
+I also lead community writing workshops and lifelong learning courses, most recently at the Cooper Street Writing Workshops at Rutgers-Camden, the Stockton Institute for Lifelong Learning, and Blue Stoop.
+This July, I’ll be leading a workshop, “Hermit Crabs and the Art of the Personal Essay,” for Murphy Writing’s Midsummer Online Writing Getaway.

 I’m also an essayist, and I’m working on a narrative nonfiction book about attachment parenting and what animals can teach us about what’s really “natural” about motherhood.
 I’ve recently published review-essays on the whiteness of the motherhood memoir and the political nature of motherhood at Electric Literature.
-I have craft essays in Poets & Writers, The Adroit Review, in Far Villages: Welcome Essays for New and Beginner Poets, and elsewhere.
+I have craft essays in Poets & Writers, Brevity, The Adroit Review, in Far Villages: Welcome Essays for New and Beginner Poets, and elsewhere.
+The Millions recently published a guide to poetry book contracts that I wrote.

 I’d love to come read or lead a workshop at your reading series or class!